 Agent Mode suggestion states

 Proposed changes (i.e. suggestions) from Agent Mode can exist in three states.
+Undecided: Suggestions that have not been kept or undone Kept: Suggestions that you have opted to keep, which can happen in two ways

 Code generation and modification

-All Agent Mode suggestions are implemented by default so you can test them in context before deciding to accept or reject them.
-When you receive a suggestion in Agent Mode, it’s best practice to test the suggestion(s) in Unity, return to Bezi to accept what you like and/or reject what you don’t, and then prompt again to iterate.
+All Agent Mode suggestions are implemented by default so you can test them in context before deciding to keep or undo them.
+When you receive a suggestion in Agent Mode, it’s best practice to test the suggestion(s) in Unity, return to Bezi to keep what you like and/or undo what you don’t, and then prompt again to iterate.
+When Bezi suggests a script with the Keep or Undo option, it’s been created and is viewable in Unity.
+This is what happens if you select either option:

 Diffs